gussmith23/lakeroad-evaluation/README.md

   ...
 ```

-However, this will likely be different on your machine, depending on where you install the tools.
+However, this may be different on your machine, depending on where you install the tools.

-Finally, you can run the Docker image.
+Finally, we will run the Docker image.
 In this step, we will mount your local installations of the tools into the Docker container, so that the binaries are available inside the container.
 We do so using `-v` flags, as follows:

 ```sh
 docker run \